mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 These default paths and other out-of-the-box settings can be overriden and configured in more detail by following the [advanced configuration](https://mui.com/toolpad/core/react-crud/#advanced-configuration) below.

+It is recommended to include the `dataSourceCache` prop in order to properly cache results from the data source query methods.
+See more in the section about [data caching](#data-caching) below.

 Optionally, additional configuration options can be provided such as `initialPageSize` for the paginated list of items, or `defaultValues` to set the initial form values when using a form to create new items.

 :::info